leoparente/netbox-learning/automation-zero-to-hero/README.md

 > [!TIP]
 >
 > This guide relies heavily on ContainerLab which does not have native support for MacOS
 > You are very welcome to figure out MacOS and submit a PR

+---
+INSERT VIDEO 1 - Introduction
+---

 ## Sections
 0. [Installation](docs/Installation.md) - Getting set up to follow the rest of the guide